jmcdo29/DnDCharacters/Ryllae_Woodskin/recaps/2022-12-24/Party.md

 should be before just doing so.
 While there, Jet was relieved to hear that he no longer needed to work for Zyphie and was warned about the dangers of Vichor.
-As it turns out, Jet had already worked with a sample of the stuff, having bought it from Gemflower on the black market under the name of Veribalm (sp?).
+As it turns out, Jet had already worked with a sample of the stuff, having bought it from Gemflower on the black market under the name of Viri Balm.
 He was selling it as an alchemical solvent to grant resistances to whatever it was applied to.